Meet our PoniesMeet our Ponies

 Being a Shetland Pony, Peat stands at just 8.2 hands high, but he has a big personality!
 He’s very hairy and has little legs but can gallop very fast.
 Peat was born on 10th May 1999.
 He is presently being trained and when he completes his training, young riders will be able to groom him and learn pony management.
 He's a very sweet little guy and has a close friendship with Murphy - we affectionately call them Little and Large!

-Rio is our handsome Hafflinger Pony.
+Rio is our handsome Haflinger Pony - known by many of our volunteers as our Blonde Bombshell!
 He stands 14 hands high and was born on 1st February 2002.
-He has a great relationship with many of our riders, he always seems to know how they are feeling.
-He's an extremely friendly pony who loves company and is great friends with Harley; they even share their meals!
-He really enjoys riding to music.
+He has a great relationship with many of our riders, he always seems to know how they are feeling and loves lots of attention and cuddles from his human friends.
+He is definitely an extremely friendly pony who loves company and is great friends with Harley; they even share their meals!

 Grey Dun Highland Pony

-Star is our most recent arrival.
+Star is one of our most recent arrivals.
 His full name is Achnacone Silver Star and he was born on 2nd July 2011.
-He is 14.2 hands.
-Star has settled in well, finding his place in the herd.
+Star has settled in well, finding his place in the herd and, although he is smaller than Parker and Murphy at only 14.2hh, he tested their leadership in the beginning.
 As he is young he has some teenage attitude, but is put in his place by Murphy.
 He has been learning about his new surroundings and gradually being introduced to the different aspects that his new job will entail.
 So far the different games equipment has not bothered him, except that they have to be investigated to see if they are edible, typical Highland!
 He is most relaxed when he is being ridden and loves to go out and about with his friend Harry.
 He loves to have a good scratch at the base of his ears if you can find them under his abundance of mane.

 In Memory of Gypsy 1995 - 2017